 The comprehensive food safetyinformation website

-Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to focus.
+The employee must occasionally lift and/or move up to 20 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities